marsdrums/test-tutorial/visual-quality/index.md

 > [!TIP]
 > When setting @shadowquality, start from "hi", and progressively reduce the quality until you start seeing jagged shadow margins.
 Then, increase the quality by one step.
 If perfomance isn't an issue, go with "hi" directly.

+> [!NOTE]
+> instead of using the @shadowquality attribute, you can send the message "sendoutput dim" followed by the desired shadow map size to {jit.gl.light}.
+Take a look at the patch 'lights.shadow.map.texture.maxpat' for an example.

 The ***@shadowrange*** attribute determines how much of the scene is visible from the light's perspective.
 When rendering the scene from a light source, the light is represented by a virtual camera, which has the same controls as any camera created with {jit.gl.camera}.
 This includes a far clip parameter to set the extent of the view frustum.
 The @shadowrange attribute specifies the length of the light-camera frustum.
 Adjusting this attribute properly is essential to ensure that all objects in the scene are capable of casting shadows.

 ![](./images/visual-quality_049.png)